Ganglion impar blocks are nonsurgical options to treat tailbone or buttock pain.

 These blocks treat pain in the buttocks and lower pelvic and groin caused by:

-Before your procedure, talk to your doctor about what medications you’re taking.
+Before your Ganglion Impar Block Phoenix patients should talk to their doctor about what medications they’re taking.
 They may ask you to stop taking or lower the dosage of certain medications such as blood thinners and immunosuppressant medications.
 If you’ll be sedated during the injections, you won’t be able to eat or drink for about four hours prior to the injections.

 During the procedure, the medical professional administering the injection will use continuous X-rays, CT scan, or an ultrasound to guide the needle.
 If you’re being sedated, you’ll be given your general anesthetic before the medical professional uses a local anesthetic on your skin near your tailbone.
 Once the anesthetic takes effect, they’ll position the needle in front of the sacrum where the ganglion impar exists and inject the medication.